RaspberryPiFoundation/python-curriculum/en-GB/password-generator/index.md

 	If you run your program a few times, you should see different characters appear.

-+ A password isn't very secure if it only contains numbers.
++ A password isn't very secure if it only contains letters.
 Add some numbers to your `chars` variable.

 	![screenshot](images/passwords-numbers.png)